alicerunsonfedora/cm-godot/README.md

 ## Build from source

-**Requirements**
+### Developer Tools

+For this project, you will need the following tools installed:
 - Godot 3.3 or better

+The following tools are not required to build the game, but are useful for certain variants or other source purposes:

-- (Optional) Xcode 12 or better, for signing certificates and iOS exports
+- Xcode 12 or better, for signing certificates and iOS exports
-- (Optional) iconutil, for creating the Mac icon file
+- iconutil, for creating the Mac icon file
-- (Optional) Aseprite, for making the sprite files
+- Aseprite, for making the sprite files
-- (Optional) clickable, for making the Ubuntu Touch variant
+- clickable, for making the Ubuntu Touch variant
+- snapcraft, for making the Snapcraft variant

+### Export the project
 Clone the repository code from GitHub via `git clone`, then open the project in Godot.
-To export the projects, edit the signing configurations under **Project &rsaquo; Export...** for each platform you want to distribute to, then click "Export Project" for each project.
+To export the projects, go to **Project > Export** and then create the export settings for the platforms you want to target.

+> Note: You will need to make sure the export configurations also export JSON files in the "Features" tab to ensure the dialogue appears correctly.

+### Ubuntu Touch click packages
 For instructions on how to build the Ubuntu Touch version of the game, consult the [README file in the clickable subdirectory](./clickable/README.md).

+### Snap packages
+After exporting the project, create a ZIP file of the exported `linux` directory and name it `cm-reloaded_linux.zip`.
+Move the ZIP file to the root directory of the project and run `snapcraft`.

 ## Debugging options